VANCOUVER -- Dustin Brown made franchise history but, more important, led the Los Angeles Kings to another shocking victory over the NHL's best team.

 Los Angeles was 5-for-5 on the penalty kill for the second straight game, scored twice shorthanded and added a key third-period power-play goal with the Canucks pressing for the equalizer.

-In goal, Jonathan Quick continued his red-hot play, challenging shooters, allowing few rebounds and making several acrobatic saves.
-He made 45 stops in total.
+In goal, Quick continued his red-hot play, challenging shooters, allowing few rebounds and making several acrobatic saves.

-After Vancouver gained momentum with an early second-period goal to tie the game 1-1, the Kings captain snatched it back with his second shorthanded tally of the game.
+After Vancouver gained momentum with an early second-period goal to tie the game 1-1 -- Hansen neatly deflected a Henrik Sedin shot -- the Kings captain snatched it back with his second shorthanded goal of the game.

-Canucks defenseman Dan Hamhuis missed a pass at the Kings' blue line, allowing Brown to streak past him and beat Roberto Luongo with a pretty backhand to the blocker side at 5:17.
+Canucks defenseman Dan Hamhuis missed a pass from Ryan Kesler at the Kings blue line, allowing Brown to streak past him and beat Roberto Luongo with a pretty backhand to the blocker side at 5:17.

-The Canucks' biggest problem, however, has been special teams.
-They are 0-10 in the series on the power play and have allowed three goals on Los Angeles' 12 chances.
-Their poor performance with the man advantage left a frustrated crowd booing on several occasions.
+But Luongo hasn't been the issue for the Canucks.
+That distinction is special teams; the Canucks have outscored the Kings in the series 4-3 at five-on-five but are 0-10 on the power play and have allowed three goals on Los Angeles' 12 chances.
+Vancouver's poor performance with the man advantage on Friday left a frustrated crowd booing on several occasions.

-NOTES: Canucks D Keith Ballard (concussion) took Aaron Rome's spot on defence.
+NOTES: It's the first time in franchise history the Canucks have lost the first two games of a series while on home ice. ...
+Canucks D Keith Ballard (concussion) took Aaron Rome's spot on defense.
 Ballard has been out since Feb.
 7. ...
 Up front for Vancouver, Andrew Ebbett took Byron Bitz's spot on the fourth line.
 Bitz was suspended two games for his hit on Kings forward Kyle Clifford in Game 1. ...
-Andrie Loktionov played his first career playoff game in place of Clifford (upper-body). ...
-The Canucks did not trail a series until the end of Game 7 in last year's playoffs.
+Andrie Loktionov played his first career playoff game in place of Clifford (upper body). ...
+The Canucks did not trail a series in last year's playoffs until the end of Game 7 in the final.